BrightspaceUI/visual-diff/README.md

 ### Create Test Fixture

 Create an `.html` file containing the element to be tested.
+Below is an example `.html` file with the component to be tested.

 ***Tips:***
 * provide some whitespace around the element so screenshots do not clip other fixtures on the page if larger clip dimensions are used for the screenshot.